SJSU272Lab/ELKPlot/README.md

+# Note
+As users of this app, we may not deploy this app to cloud for a couple of reasons :

+1. This app is not going to generate any revenue for the company but only serves as a tool for your developers.
+So you may not want to spend any budget on this tool on deploying to cloud.
+2. This is not a client-facing website, so you do not need to think about latency, etc.
+3. This app will have a fixed/calculated amount of load, so you can assing a permanent VM to this app.
+4. It is not a business critical app so even though downtime is not recommended, it is not as critical as your prod app.
+5. We are using docker-containers so alreadya app is light-weight and wil only use as much system resoueces as it needs, keeping rest of the system resources free for other applications, if any.
+6. For reasons like compliance or security. you may not want to ship your logs and retrieve them back.

 # Scatterplot in ELK

 We are making scatterplot possible in ELK now.
 Traditionally ELK stack makes us possible to create beautiful visualizations of aggregate data.
 But sometimes, requirement is to spot and analyse individual requests the system, their page loading performance, etc. Scatterplot makes this possible, and we are trying to integrate this idea with backend stack as ELK.